bloxstreet/support/guides/training-guide.md

 **Wait for your LRs to speak.**

 **_If an LR has a question, answer it.
 All LRs must reply when asked if they have any questions._**

+### SubShoppe Explanation Script
+{: .text-blue-000 }
+{: .no_toc }

+**Trainer:** *As there are no more questions, we will move on to the explanation relating to BloxStreet's sandwich shop.*

+**Trainer:** *The sandwich shop is located near the pharmacy and towards the back of the store.
+At the sandwich shop, customers can receive delectable sandwiches.*

+**Trainer:** *If you are working at the sandwich shop and a customer approaches you, be sure to greet them with a welcoming greeting.*

+**Trainer:** *Once the customer has selected their toppings for their sandwich, it will be your responsibility to create it.*

+**Trainer:** *Firstly, press the cutting board once to receive access to the bread.*

+**Trainer:** *Secondly, place the desired toppings.
+You can do this by clicking on them individually.*

+**Trainer:** *Finish creating the sandwich by pressing on the cutting board once more.*

+**Trainer:** *Lastly, hand the sandwich to the customer by using the handto and entering their username.
+Wish the customer a great day.*

+**Trainer:** *Does anyone have questions about this explanation?
+Now is the time to ask them.
+A response from every LR is required.*

+**Wait for your LRs to speak.**

+**_If an LR has a question, answer it.
+ALL LRs must reply when asked if they have any questions._*

 ### Register Test Script
 {: .text-blue-000 }